viktorbobinski/viktorbobinski.github.io/_posts/2022-05-01-ledger-api.md

 ## How it works

 There are 2 endpoints:
-- /ledger get - to get the whole ledger until now
+- /ledger get - read the whole ledger until now
-- /ledger post
+- /ledger post - add a new transaction to the ledger

 ## What I've learned

-- Create a SpringBoot application with different dependencies with Spring Initializr (start.spring.io)
+- Create a SpringBoot application with different dependencies using Spring Initializr (start.spring.io)
-- Model-View-Controller and how it works in Spring Web
+- Use SpringBoot's Model-View-Controller structure pattern
-- Get/Post endpoints in Spring Web and receiving html parameters
+- Create Get/Post endpoints using Spring Web and + receive html parameters
-- Create templates in Thymeleaf
+- Manipulate and show templates in Thymeleaf
 - Use annotations and repository class to persist an instance of Ledger class in a H2 database using Spring Data (Hibernate)

 ## Pictures